The Roger Pen – The All Singing All Dancing Hearing Aid Gadget:

 Who Would Benefit from a Roger Pen and Why?

-Though the Roger Pen is traditionally perceived to be the favoured technology for the most social of people it can also provide huge benefit to those who are used to a quieter lifestyle those who rely on support from friends and family.
-For example, when being pushed out and about in a wheelchair, the hearing aid user is unable to access any visual clues or lip-read, so the Roger Pen in lanyard mode around the supports neck will undoubtedly benefit.
+Though the Roger Pen is traditionally perceived to be the favoured technology for the most social of people, it can also provide huge benefit to those who are used to a quieter lifestyle, who rely on support from friends and family.
+For example, when in a wheelchair, the hearing aid user is unable to access any visual clues or lip-read, so the Roger Pen in lanyard mode around the supports neck will undoubtedly benefit.

 The Microphone Modes: